-How to Grow Your Own Birdseed
+Grow Your Own Birdseed Plants

 “Anybody, anywhere they live, can support the birds they love by growing native plants,” says Tod Winston, program manager for the National Audubon Society’s Plants for Birds program.
-Sunflowers are simple—it doesn’t take much for their seeds to take root.
-Provide them with plenty of sun and a spot in a patio pot, raised bed or garden, and you’ll soon have a crop of flourishing flowers.
-(Read more!
-Top 10 Sunny Sunflower Varieties)

 “The more people who plant native plants in their yard, the more resilient birds are going to be in the face of climate change and in the face of continuing loss of habitat,” Tod says.
 He adds that nearly 41 percent of all migratory songbird populations in North America are declining.

 Sunflowers are an easy-care option that will work in almost every garden.
 If you’re seeking some variety to beautify your backyard, consider planting other native birdseed plants from the Aster family.
 Try coneflowers, tickseed and black- and brown-eyed Susans.

 You can’t expect to grow your own birdseed without this classic bird magnet.
 There are plenty of varieties to choose from, including cultivars that range from 2 to 15 feet tall and colors from yellow to red.